10 tips for finding buyers on the European tourism market

 - It is important to dedicate time to using social media.
-It is a good idea to task a trained member of staff to manage your social media strategy.
+It is a good idea to task a trained member of staff with managing your social media strategy.

 - Don’t try to do too much.
 Focus on one or two platforms rather than trying to use all of them.
 You might find that some target clients use specific platforms more than others.
 Instagram is widely used by the travel industry.
 This useful blog highlights some best practices for Instagram in 2021.

 - Spend time researching how to use social media platforms to generate leads and build brand awareness.
 Most platforms offer help articles on this topic.
 Have a look at LinkedIn Pages Best Practices and how to create a free Facebook page.

 - Sharing content is what social media is all about.
 Learn more about making your content shareable by reading articles online such as this one on 6 ways to create shareable content.